History Pages: 13 - The County

 As mentioned previously, Santa Cruz (nee Branciforte) County was created in 1850.
 Elections followed shortly thereafter, and the first County officers took up their duties.
 Then, as now, getting elected was a sign that a person had achieved a certain level of recognition and reputation in the minds of fellow citizens.
 So it’s interesting to look back at those names.
 Not surprisingly, they were all Anglo-American men who arrived here during the 1840’s (Californios need not apply).
-Many of the names are already familiar to readers of this blog: Joseph L. Majors, William Blackburn, Elihu Anthony, John Daubenbiss, John Hames, Eli Moore.
+Many of the names are already familiar from preceding History Pages: Joseph Majors, William Blackburn, Elihu Anthony, John Daubenbiss, John Hames, Eli Moore.

 One of the first County Supervisors, Eli Moore also deserves a little more attention.
-According to Clark, he was a native of Missouri who arrived here in 1847 and bought some ranch land from Jose Bolcoff.
-Also at some time during this early period, Moore briefly partnered with Bolcoff to operate the old Mission grist mill on Santa Cruz Creek (today's Babbling Brook Inn location on Laurel Street).
-Before long, however, Moore moved into town, building a log house that became only the second building (following Anthony's shop) in today’s downtown Santa Cruz.
+According to Don Clark, Moore was a native of Missouri who arrived here in 1847 and bought some ranch land from Jose Bolcoff.
+Also at some time during this early period, Moore briefly partnered with Bolcoff to operate the old Mission grist mill on Santa Cruz Creek (near today's Babbling Brook Inn location on Laurel Street).
+In 1847-48, Moore built a log house that became one of the earliest buildings in today’s downtown Santa Cruz.
 Moore later built a wood-frame house farther down Pacific.
-His family donated the first property to the City to form part of the site for the County's first courthouse, built in 1866.
+His family and the Coopers donated property to the just-incorporated Town of Santa Cruz to make a site for the County's first courthouse, built in 1866.

 Today’s Moore Creek flows through the old Moore ranch, and 246 acres of the former ranch land is now the Moore Creek Open Space Preserve, part of the city’s greenbelt.
 Downstream from the park, Moore creek was later dammed to form Antonelli Pond.
 Below the pond, the creek flows through Natural Bridges State Beach, where its riparian corridor creates a prime Monarch butterfly wintering site.
 There’s also a Moore Street, one block over from Majors Street in the Westlake neighborhood, but that was a different and later Moore - no relation.

 Another of the first Supervisors was a man not yet mentioned: Moses Meder.
-Meder’s story is an interesting one.
-A native of New Hampshire, he arrived in Yerba Buena (San Francisco) on the ship Brooklyn in 1846 as part of the first group of Mormon settlers in California.
+Meder’s story is an unusual one for Santa Cruz.
+A native of New Hampshire, he arrived in Yerba Buena (renamed San Francisco in 1848) on the ship Brooklyn in 1846 as part of the first group of Mormon settlers in California.
 Instead of staying with the group, however, Meder struck out on his own, ending up in Santa Cruz in 1847.
 He worked at Isaac Graham’s Zayante Creek sawmill for a while, and then built a new mill for Graham nearby on the San Lorenzo River.
 He profited enough from these labors to buy some land from Bolcoff, adjoining Moore’s ranch.
 Today’s Meder Street runs through the area.
 Appropriately, one entrance to the Moore Creek Preserve is from the west end of Meder Street.

 Meder was apparently a man of honesty and integrity.
 One story tells how the first County Treasurer, Joseph Majors, faced a dilemma because the new county had no bank or other safe place to keep county funds.
 Majors’ solution was to ask his friend Meder to keep the money in a trunk under his bed.